Gabinou/Codename_FireSaga/ROADMAP.md

 ## Design considerations

-More details on my thoughts are available on the (development blog)[https://averagebear.game.blog/]:
+More details on my thoughts are available on the [development blog](https://averagebear.game.blog/):
 - Dictatorial veto:
 	1. Permadeath (No exceptions)
 	2. No Phoenix/Casual mode